phatcatmatt/amazon-dash-button/README.md

 4. `python3 detect-button.py`
 5. Press the button!

 You'll likely need to run the script as root.
 You also might need to `apt-get install tcpdump`.
-On a Raspberry Pi I had to update some existing packages to fix some conflicts.
+On my Raspberry Pi I had to update some existing packages to fix some conflicts, but that will vary.